 “To Be Continued”

-It’s almost always obvious when a character is about to die because they get a last minute line meant to evoke a feeling in you, and the deaths are never impactful in any way.
+It’s almost always obvious when a character is about to die because they get a last minute line to characterize them and (attempt to) make you feel sad for them.
+Needless to say, this cheap trick never worked.
+Not once.
+The deaths are never impactful in any way.

 Final Score: 1/10